 How can a report be submitted, and to whom?

-Submit your written report to the whistleblower scheme .
+Submit your written report to the whistleblower scheme here.

 All reports will be received by two lawyers from an external law firm.
 The two external lawyers (under statutory duty of confidentiality) will make a legal capacity assessment of the persons in the internal whistleblower units in TDC NET A/S and DKTV A/S to determine who will be able to process a given report and will then forward the report to the relevant persons.